-- The First Home Owner Grant, regardless of the date you signed your contract.
+You may be eligible for the First Home Owner Grant regardless of the date you signed your contract.

-Assuming you are eligible for both, you can use our calculators to compare the amounts of duty you will pay after receiving the benefit that each provides.
+To help you make this decision, use our calculators to compare the amounts of duty you will pay after receiving the benefit that each provides.

-Calculate how much duty you pay as an eligible pensioner.
+- Calculate how much duty you pay as an eligible cardholder

 Remember, the first home buyer duty exemption or concession is only available on the purchase of your first home.
 It is not available on subsequent home purchases.
 The pensioner and concession card duty reduction is available to you only once, but the home you buy does not have to be your first home.